Celinezzzzz/dsi_team7_project/README.md

 2. **Feature Engineering**:

-   - Technical indicators like Moving Average Convergence Divergence (MACD), Bollinger Band Percentage(BBP), Relative Strength Index (RSI), SMA and EMA were used to improve the predictive power of the models.
+   - Technical indicators like Moving Average Convergence Divergence (MACD), Relative Strength Index (RSI), SMA and EMA were used to improve the predictive power of the models.
    - Price direction (`1` for increase, `0` for decrease or no change) was used as the target variable.

 3. **Machine Learning Models**: